 Airport Hotels & Sleep Pods

-- Kepler – A new (January 2020) service opened inside Sabiha Gokcen Airport that provides personal sleeping units/pods, showers, a luggage storage facility and a lounge area.
-Rate: 7 EUR plus VAT per hour includes a bed, shower, free wifi, free coffee and tea, and luggage storage.
+- Kepler – Located inside Sabiha Gokcen Airport, there are personal sleeping units/pods, showers, a luggage storage facility and a lounge area.
+Rate: 8 EUR plus VAT per hour or 56 EUR per day includes a bed, shower, free wifi, free coffee and tea, and luggage storage.
 Location: International Terminal, airside, upper level.
 Hours: open 24 hours.
-Reservations can be made at the door.
+Reservations can be made at the door. » Check Rates

-- ISG Airport Hotel – (3 minute walk from the terminal) Free airport shuttle available.
-For airport pick-up, go to one of the Information Desks at the airport for assistance in calling the hotel for pick-up, or call 0216 588 50 00.
+- ISG Airport Hotel – 3 minute walk from the terminal, plus there is a free airport shuttle that departs every 30 minutes from the Arrivals Floor, outside the terminal at column 17.
+For airport pick-up, go to one of the Information Desks at the airport for assistance in calling the hotel for pick-up, or call 0216 588 50 00. » Check Rates

-- Airport Residence Kurtkoy – (5 minutes from the airport) No airport shuttle.
+- Airport Residence Kurtkoy – No airport shuttle. » Check Rates

-- Crowne Plaza Istanbul Asia – (5 minutes from the airport) The hotel is part of the an open air shopping mall that has a movie theatre, go karts, ATVs, bowling, and an amusement park.
-Free scheduled airport shuttle runs from 7:00AM to 11:15PM.
-Service is limited during the mid-day, as shuttles run at 12:00PM/3:00PM/6:00PM to the airport and at 12:15PM/3:15PM/6:15PM to the hotel.
-Outside of these hours the shuttle runs every hour.
+- Crowne Plaza Istanbul Asia – The hotel is part of the an open air shopping mall that has a movie theatre, go karts, ATVs, bowling, and an amusement park.
+A free scheduled airport shuttle is available.
+Confirm shuttle times with the hotel. » Check Rates

-To see more options there is a list of hotels near Istanbul Sabiha Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Istanbul Sabiha Airport that can be sorted by price, distance, traveller rating and popularity.

 More Services, Facilities & Things To Do On A Layover At The Airport